TimHillier/JsBoids/README.md

 Boids written in JavaScript

 ## Getting Started
-Just start a server [Put in instructions]
+Just start a server in location [Put in instructions]

 ## Why?
+Wanted to play around with modeling behaviors.